SPEDucate/SPEDUCATEMath/code-guide.md

 ### Handling Catastrophies 💀

 - If you do end up editing the main branch, use `Git: Stash` to retrieve the changes that you made, save them, and undo them from the current branch.
 Use `Git: Checkout to...` to move to a new branch.
 Then, in the new branch, use `Git: Apply Stash` to apply the saved changes.
-Then cross your fingers and hope it worked.
+Now cross your fingers and hope it worked.